aus10powell/AirRanker/README.md

 ### **2. Building the Recommendation System**
 **Goal:** Implement **StarRanker-based** personalized listing ranking.

+#### **How the List Ranker Works**
+The recommendation system uses a sophisticated ranking approach that combines semantic understanding with user preferences:

+1. **Semantic Understanding**:
+   - Each listing is converted into a rich representation using embeddings
+   - These embeddings capture the semantic meaning of:
+     - Listing descriptions
+     - Amenities
+     - Location information
+     - Review content

+2. **Pairwise Ranking (StarRanker)**:
+   - Instead of scoring listings individually, the system compares pairs of listings
+   - For each pair, it determines which listing is more likely to be preferred
+   - This approach is more robust than absolute scoring as it:
+     - Reduces bias from different scales of features
+     - Better captures relative preferences
+     - Works well even with sparse user data

+3. **Zero-Shot Capability**:
+   - The system can rank new listings without requiring historical data
+   - Uses semantic understanding to infer preferences
+   - Adapts to different regions and property types

+4. **Final Ranking Process**:
+   - Aggregates pairwise comparisons into a final ranking
+   - Considers multiple factors:
+     - Semantic similarity to user preferences
+     - Price range compatibility
+     - Property type preferences
+     - Location preferences
+   - Returns a personalized list of recommendations

 #### **Tasks:**
 - ✅ **Generate embeddings** for listings using text, amenities, and location data.
 - ✅ Implement **pairwise ranking (StarRanker) for zero-shot ranking** of listings.